 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
-On April 29, 2015, the FASB proposed to defer the effective date of ASU 2015-09 for the Company from January 1, 2017 to January 1, 2018.
-Earlier application by the Company would be permitted only as of January 1, 2017, including interim reporting periods within the year ending December 31, 2017.
-Comments are due by May 29, 2015.
+On July 9, 2015, the FASB decided to delay the effective date of ASU 2014-09 for the Company from January 1, 2017 to January 1, 2018.
+Earlier application by the Company will be permitted only as of January 1, 2017, including interim reporting periods within the year ending December 31, 2017.
+The Company does not expect to early adopt ASU 2014-09.

-During April 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-03 ("ASU 2015-03") "Interest-Imputation of Interest (Subtopic 835-30) Simplifying the Presentation of Debt Issuance Costs", which simplifies the presentation of debt issuance costs by requiring debt issuance costs (e.g., legal fees, printing costs) to be presented as a deduction from the corresponding debt liability rather than as assets, as under current guidance.
-ASU 2015-03 will make the presentation of debt issuance costs consistent with the presentation of debt discounts or premiums resulting from the difference between the net proceeds received upon debt issuance and the amount payable at maturity, which is presented as a direct deduction from or an addition to the face amount of the debt.
+During April 2015, the FASB issued Accounting Standards Update 2015-03 ("ASU 2015-03") "Interest-Imputation of Interest (Subtopic 835-30) Simplifying the Presentation of Debt Issuance Costs", which simplifies the presentation of debt issuance costs by requiring debt issuance costs (e.g., legal fees, printing costs) to be presented as a deduction from the corresponding debt liability rather than as assets, as under current guidance.
 ASU 2015-03 is effective for the Company for financial statements issued for periods beginning on January 1, 2016, including interim periods.
 Early adoption of ASU 2015-03 is permitted for financial statements that have not been previously issued.
-If the Company issues debt before January 1, 2016, it will decide whether to early adopt ASU 2015-03.
 Upon adoption, the Company must apply the new guidance retrospectively to all prior periods presented in the financial statements.
 The Company does not expect the adoption of ASU 2015-03 to have a material effect on its financial position, results of operations or cash flows.